linappleii/linapple/Readme.md

 * `--benchmark`: Specifies that benchmark should be loaded (untested)

 ## Using LinApple

+Clicking in the LinApple window will capture the mouse.
+It may be released by pressing any function key.

 | Key            | Function                                                         |
 | -------------- | -----------------------------------------------------------------|